dlbewley/dlbewley.github.io/_posts/2021-03-09-Understanding-OpenShift-Over-The-Air-Updates.md

 Finally when the node is rebooted with the node annotations updated by the MachineConfigControllerare updated to reflect the state.
-When the values of `machineconfiguration.openshift.io/currentConfig` and `machineconfiguration.openshift.io/desiredConfig` match the MCD is happy and so are we!
+When the values of the `machineconfiguration.openshift.io/currentConfig` and `machineconfiguration.openshift.io/desiredConfig` annotations on the Node match the MCD is happy and so are we!

 # Summary